 Energy Beings: A late game spell lets the Wizard become one.
 In-game, this gives her/him a new astral form, the ability to produce shockwaves by hitting the ground and an enhanced version of the disintegration spell that doesn't cost anything in mana.
 Naturally, the form only is temporary.

-Equivalent Exchange: Why the other mages fear him/her so much in the backstory.
-He/She defies or ignores the laws of Equivalent Exchange that bind other mages, because he/she believes his/her cause is just enough that any magical fallout from his/her actions is a small price to pay.
+Equivalent Exchange: Why the other mages fear them so much in the backstory.
+They defy or ignore the laws of Equivalent Exchange that bind other mages, because they believes their cause is just enough that any magical fallout from their actions is a small price to pay.

 Game-Breaking Bug: Using the Wizard's two spells Teleport and Archon in a certain way did something completely unintended on Blizzard's part: God Mode.
 Thats right, an exploit that made Wizards impervious to all incoming damage whatsoever.
 Unsurprisingly, it has since been fixed.

 Glass Cannon: Even has a passive skill named this, that increases damage at the cost of reduced defense.